dprog-philippe-docourt/django-qr-code/README.md

 def application_qr_code_demo(request):
-    # Use a MeCARD instance to encapsulate the detail of the contact.
+    # Use a MeCard instance to encapsulate the detail of the contact.
     mecard_contact = MeCard(
         name='Doe, John',
         phone='+41769998877',